^

 • Assess the condition of the cervical spine.
 The neck must be linearly immobilized.

-• Start a basic resuscitation.
+• Begin basic resuscitation.

-Active heating
+Active warming

-• Rinse the stomach and bladder with saline solution warmed to 40-42 ° C.
+• Rinse the stomach and bladder with saline solution warmed to 40-42 °C.

 • Extracorporeal circuit with blood warming.